w3f/polkadot-validator-setup/GUIDE_ANSIBLE.md

 Finally, define the common variables for all the nodes.

-Important variables which should vary from the example inventory:
+Important variables which should vary from the [sample inventory](ansible/inventory.sample):

 * `project` - The name for how each node should be prefixed for the telemetry name.